 Depreciation and amortisation

-Accounting depreciation and amortisation are not deductible; instead, a tax deduction referred to as ‘capital allowances’ is available on capital expenditure for business purposes.
+Accounting depreciation and amortisation are not deductible; however, a tax deduction known as a 'capital allowance' is allowed on qualifying capital assets brought into use in the business.

-Zambia has a system of capital allowances that provides for deductions in ascertaining business income.
+Zambia has a system of capital allowances that provides for wear and tear deductions in ascertaining business income.
 These are calculated at annual rates on qualifying capital expenditure, which currently apply as follows:

 |Category of qualifying expenditure||Rate of allowance (calculated on a straight-line basis)|